Deadlybhoot/CODESOFT/README.md

 # CODESOFT
-Repo dedicated for the completion of all tasks given by Codesoft
+Repo created during Codesoft-internship, Here i have completed all tasks Given by Codesoft.